-If you are looking for a sample NGO business plan template, here is a business plan for starting an NGO business and free feasibility study example you can use.
+If you are looking for a sample NGO business plan template, here is a guide for starting an NGO business.

 NGO BUSINESS PLAN SAMPLE PDF / DOC

 Are you interested in starting an education or youth NGO?
 By the way, an NGO stands for a Non Governmental Organization.

 Do you plan on writing your NGO business plan yet possess little or no knowledge on how to go about it?
 If you have answered yes to any of these questions, then you are at the right place as this article seeks to provide you with necessary tips through the unveiling of a sample NGO strategic business plan that will provide guidance.